 - Experience with policy advocacy and/or public education preferred

 - A demonstrated commitment to civil rights and civil liberties issues

-Because of the uncertainty created by COVID‐19, we do not know if our summer law clerks will be in‐person clerkships or virtual ones.
-If you prefer to work remotely and participate in a virtual clerkship, please let us know in your cover letter.
+Because of the uncertainty created by COVID‐19, we do not know if our summer clerkships will be in‐person clerkships or virtual ones.
+If you prefer a virtual clerkship, please let us know in your cover letter.

 HOW TO APPLY

-Applicants should send a cover letter, résumé, law school transcript, original legal writing sample, and contact information for three references to firstname.lastname@example.org.
-Please indicate “Summer 2021 Legal Clerkship” in the subject line of your email and indicate the office in which you would like to work (Miami, Tampa, or Remote) and where you learned of this job posting.
+Applicants should send a cover letter, résumé, law school transcript, original legal writing sample, and contact information for three references to email@example.com.
+Please indicate “Summer 2022 Legal Clerkship” in the subject line of your email and indicate the office in which you would like to work (Miami, Tampa, or remotely) and where you learned of this job posting.

 The ACLU of Florida is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.
 We encourage formerly incarcerated individuals to apply.
-If selected for an interview, please advise if financial assistance is needed to participate in ACLU‐FL’s summer clerkship program.
+If selected for an interview, please advise if financial assistance is needed in order to attend.